Call for a Free Quote 01733 973 038

 Whilst there is no crystal ball to see exactly how long we’ll live, today’s retirees are enjoying longer, healthier lives than our predecessors.
 As you could be in retirement for 30 years or perhaps even more, it’s important to consider the impact of inflation on your retirement income.

 Despite the Bank of England’s target to keep inflation at 2%, inflation has seen food and energy bills soar in recent years.
-Levels peaked at 9.6% in October 2022, the highest seen in 40 years.
+The Consumer Prices Index (a calculation of the change in prices for goods and services) peaked at 11.1% in October 2022, the highest seen in 40 years.
+Inflation has come down since, with prices rising by 3.2% in the 12 months to October 2024,

 Even if inflation does return to the Bank of England’s target of 2% and remains around that level for the whole of your retirement, it would still almost halve what you could afford to buy in 30 years’ time.
 For example, a £10,000 annual income today would have a buying power of just £5,520.71 in 30 years.